AnaliaMok/webnmobileII/README.md

 <h3>How to View</h3>
 <p>
-    This project is currently hosted on Rochester Institute of Technology's web servers - which cannot be connected to unless the requesting device is on an RIT Internet connection: which is why this projected is placed into my GitHub page.
+    This project is currently hosted on Rochester Institute of Technology's web servers - which cannot be connected to unless the requesting device is on an RIT Internet connection: which is why this project is placed on my GitHub account.
 The website is self-contained: opening any of the HTML files in any browser should lead to a complete view of the page.
 </p>